The Passion happened in 30 AD as I've argued independent of any Prophecies.

 The text in Daniel 9 doesn't refer to The Temple's rebuilding or of returning form Captivity, it's about rebuilding the City of Jerusalem with special emphasis on the wall(s).

-The end of 2 Chronicles and start of Ezra record Cyrus's decree, Ezra 6 records Darius's decree and Ezra 7 records the first of the Artaxerxes Decrees.
+The end of 2 Chronicles and start of Ezra record Cyrus's decree, Ezra 6 records Darius's decree and Ezra 7 records the first of the Artaxerxes decrees.
 None are about the City or the wall they are all about returning form Captivity and/or rebuilding The Temple.
-Jerusalem's calls are mentioned in Ezra in chapters 4, 5 and 9, all of them in context about how they are not rebuilt and still in ruins as the first 3 verses of Nehemiah confirm.
+Jerusalem's walls are mentioned in Ezra in chapters 4, 5 and 9, all of them in context about how they are not rebuilt and still in ruins as the first 3 verses of Nehemiah confirm.

 The decree recorded in Nehemiah 2:1-8 was given in Nisan, the same month as Passover.
 One argument against the Nehemiah decree is we don't know the exact day, only the month.
 All the text of Daniel 9 deals with is years however and Nisan is Biblically the first Month of the Year, so I never word my interpretation of Daniel 9 as saying it was fulfilled to the exact day, only the year.
 The day the Messiah arrives as well as the day he is cut off is determined by understanding the Spring Feasts.